ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **How I Actually Use It**

-When new products get added to our portfolio, I create prompt templates customized for each one.
+When new features/products get added to our portfolio, I create prompt templates customized for each one.
 This helps junior team members generate drafts faster without starting from scratch.

 For example: "Based on this SRS document, explain the core user workflow for [Product Name] in simple terms.
 List any assumptions you're making."